sdhutchins/ood-flask-template/README.md

-## OnDemand/Passenger: Flask example app

-This is a [Flask](http://flask.pocoo.org/) hello world example app for [the Passenger application server](https://www.phusionpassenger.com/) that has been modified to work with [OnDemand](https://openondemand.org/).
+# Open OnDemand Flask Template

+This is a Flask template for building Open OnDemand applications.
+It provides a basic structure and common functionalities to help you get started quickly.

+This was inspired by [OSC's OOD Flask example app](https://github.com/OSC/ood-example-flask-app).